Coupled micro-resonators for second-order integrated nonlinear optics

 The constants $a$ and $b$ are calculated in order that $\left|\mathcal{A}_i\right|^2$ and $\left|\mathcal{B}_i\right|^2$ correspond to the power flows for the F and SH modes in $\mathrm{W/m}$ \cite{Dumeige:06a}.

-Figure \ref{Conversion} represents the normalized conversion efficiency $\eta=\frac{|B_T|^2}{|A_{in}|^2P_{in}}$ for the studied structure in the case $g=g_0$.
+Figure \ref{Conversion} represents the normalized conversion efficiency $\eta=\frac{|B_T|^2}{|A_{in}|^2\mathcal{P}_{in}}$ (where $\mathcal{P}_{in}$ is the input F power) for the studied structure in the case $g=g_0$.
 For the doubly resonant frequency we obtain a maximal conversion efficiency of $360\%/\mathrm{W}$ which is consistent with results calculated for small thin microdisks (with same Q-factors) under perfect phase matching \cite{Guilleme:16}.
 This result shows that even though we obtained the double resonance with two supermodes with different symmetry it does not affect the efficiency of the device.
 The interest of the proposed method is that the resonator coupling gives an additional free parameter which would allows to use thicker and largest disks which would be less sensitive to fabrication imperfections.
+As with single doubly resonant resonators, the disk radius must be controlled with an accuracy of the order of $R/Q_F$.
+In the example presented, this gives $0.5~\mathrm{nm}$.
+For practical implementation, it will be necessary to control the resonances independently, using, for example, thermal effects \cite{Borghi:19}.
+Another solution could be to use a single corrugated disk and take advantage of the coupling of co- and counter-propagating modes \cite{Shirpurkar:22}.
+This would mean that only one resonator would need to be controlled.
 If we suppose a tolerance of $\nu_{F0}/Q_F$ (with $Q_F$ the loaded Q-factor for the F) for the double resonance in frequency it translates in a 10~nm fabrication tolerance for the air-gap.
 Note that the relative phase between the two coupling coefficients $\kappa_1$ and $\kappa_2$ has a negligible effect on the conversion efficiency maximum.